Dispatch API (Route Optimization)

 SOAPAction http://trackservice.trackroad.com/Dispatch

 Include your TrackServiceKey in the X-API-Key header on every request.
-Generate the key in your TrackRoad account: API Authentication.
+Generate the key in your TrackRoad account at API Authentication .

 curl -X POST "https://trackservice.trackroad.com/rest/dispatch" \